-Get tickets for 3 different concerts for $100 ($20 off), or 6 different concerts for $200 ($40 off).
+Get tickets for 3 different concerts for $100 ($20 off).
 Discount appears on checkout page after adding tickets to your cart.
 Need support?
 Contact us.

 Harp Spotlight with Violinist Frank Almond

 Tuesday, January 28 @ 6:30 pm - 8:30 pm CST$10 – $40

 Violinist Frank Almond brings Harp Spotlight (from his acclaimed Milwaukee chamber series, Frankly Music) to Guarneri Hall!
 Kelsey Molinari, harp, and Marta Aznavoorian, piano, make their Frankly Music and Guarneri Hall debuts, joined by versatile returning cellist Alexander Hersh.
 Hear Saint-Säens’ delicate Fantaisie for Violin and Harp paired with an exquisite violin-harp arrangement of Vaughan Williams’ poetic The Lark Ascending, plus Robert Schumann’s lush Piano Trio No. 1.

 Camille Saint-Säens: Fantaisie for violin and harp, Op.
 124

 Ralph Vaughan Williams: The Lark Ascending, arr. violin and harp

 Robert Schumann: Piano Trio No. 1 in d minor, Op.
 63

 Violinist Frank Almond holds the Charles and Marie Caestecker Concertmaster Chair at the Milwaukee Symphony Orchestra.
 He has also held positions as Concertmaster of the Rotterdam Philharmonic with Valery Gergiev, and Guest Concertmaster of the London Philharmonic with Kurt Masur.